Skip to main content

 Project Updates

-The Union SWCD intends to provide updated and accurate information about the Buffalo Flats Floodplain project for our conservation partners and the interested public on the several pages of this website.
+The Union SWCD has made a good-faith effort to provide the most updated and accurate information about the Buffalo Flats Floodplain project for our conservation partners and the interested public on the several pages of this website.
 We have attempted to organize this information in a way that makes it easy to find and read.
 Please reach out to our staff by email, phone, or visits to our office if you have any questions or concerns about this project and information provided.
 With our small staff and a heavy workload, new information may be available that is not posted yet.
 The Union SWCD provides monthly updates of design and planning products to the Union City Council and periodically to the Focus Group as the project completes milestones noted in the timeline.

-In addition, the design team organized and implemented the excavation of approximately 30 soil pits in the meadow around Little Creek to inspect the composition of the soil profile and static water elevation.
-These pits were inspected and refilled within 48 hours of excavation and provided important information about the subsurface materials and conditions in the Little Creek floodplain.
-Three permanent groundwater monitoring wells (piezometers) were also installed in the western portion of the meadow to measure the depth to the free water surface throughout the year.
+Monitoring for project changes and effectiveness to meeting project objectives will continue on the project site.
+Stream discharge and temperature is measured on a monthly frequency at upstream boundary of the project (Kofford Road) and downstream boundary near the Eastern Oregon Livestock Show grounds.
+Three permanent groundwater monitoring wells (piezometers) were installed in the western portion of the meadow to measure the depth to the free water surface throughout the year.
 A common objective for floodplain restoration projects is to raise the elevation of groundwater in relation to the ground surface and surface stream channels.
 The three monitoring wells installed adjacent to Little Creek will not be used to pump or remove water but will provide a way to continually measure and observe groundwater elevation, especially in relation to the surface water elevation in Little Creek.

 Catherine Creek: At the request of the Union SWCD and the technical team, the Oregon Department of Transportation (ODOT) is assisting by conducting a feasibility study and cost estimates for alternative alignments of Highway 203 along Catherine Creek on the Buffalo Peak Land & Livestock property.
 ODOT began this work in summer 2023 with site surveys to develop an elevation layer of the area.
 Alternatives for a new alignment and location of Highway 203 are being developed with consideration of safety concerns, maintenance, weather impacts, construction feasibility, cost, and environmental impacts.
 This feasibility study is scheduled to take place through 2024.
 The Catherine Creek portion of the project and potential changes to the alignment of Highway 203 are only conceptual ideas at this time.
 No designs have been developed and no action is being taken for actual on-ground construction.